-The Central Vigilance Commission has issued a directive that all Govt. organizations over which the Commission has jurisdiction should publish their tenders and complete bid documents along with the application forms on the website.
+The Central Vigilance Commission has issued a directive that all Govt. organizations over which the Commission has Jurisdiction should publish their. tenders and complete bid documents along with the application forms on the website.
 This is the first step towards e-procurement and would help in curbing malpractices prevailing in various Govt. organizations where competition is sought to be restricted.
 The directive of the Central Vigilance Commission for introducing e-payment is to leverage technological advances in banking sector for the benefit of rest of the governmental set up.
-In view of the alarming rise in Bank frauds, the CVC has undertaken a review and analysis of top 100 Banks Frauds, as on 31.03.2017.
+In view of the alarming rise in Bank frauds, the cve has undertaken a review and analysis of top 100 Banks Frauds, as on 31.03.2017.
 The findings have been shared with RBI and Department of Financial Services (Ministry of Finance).
 The Department of Financial Services has circulated the analysis done by CVC amongst all Public Sector Banks and understandably it has benefitted them in developing a rule-based prudent financial structure.

 - Central Vigilence Commission was established on 2nd.
-February 1974, to advice in organizing planning of Governance' - Initially in 1955 Administrative Vigilence Committee was established for three reasons: a) to assure overall responsibility for the anti-corruption measures; b) to provide necessary coordination between departments; c) to ensure sustained action against individual departments and Ministry.
+February 1974, to advice in organizing planning of Governance. - Initially in 1955 Administrative Vigilence Committee was established for three reasons: (a) to assure overall responsibility for the anti-corruption measures; (b) to provide necessary coordination between departments; (c) to ensure sustained action against individual departments and Ministry.

-- Central Vigilence Commission came into force through promulgation of an ordinance by the President of India. - On 25th.
-August 1998 Central Vigilence Commission formed through an ordinance, with a special Statutary status. - The Parlimaent or Central Legislature approved the Ordinance in 2003. - Draft Act on CVC sent to President, and President gave his assent on 11th.
-September 2003. - Central VigilenceCommisttee Act 45, thus came into effect on 2003. - Central Legislature finally authorise the Central VigilenceCommittee to receive written complaint for discloser of any allegation.
+- Central Vigilence Commission came into force through promulgation of an ordinance by the President of India. - On 25th August 1998 Central Vigilence Commission formed through an ordinance, with a special Statutary status. - The Parlimaent or Central Legislature approved the Ordinance in 2003. - Draft Act on CVC sent to President, and President gave his assent on 11th September 2003. - Central Vigilence Commistee Act 45, thus came into effect on 2003. - Central Legislature finally authorise the Central Vigilence Committee to receive written complaint for discloser of any allegation.

-- Central Vigilence Commission unitarily recommend disciplinary action against Civil Servant. - Central Vigilence commission has its own jurisdictional power over executive of Central Governement. - Central Vigilence Commission prove into the cases of corruption against Ministers and Members of Parliament. - It can initiate an inquiry or investigation into any complaint against any Public Servant. - It can take over any complaint under its jurisdiction. - It investigate 27 modes of curruption (page 445 of the Act)
+- Central Vigilance Commission unitarily recommend disciplinary action against Civil Servant. - Central Vigilance commission has its own jurisdictional power over executive of Central Government. - Central Vigilance Commission prove into the cases of corruption against; Ministers and Members of Parliament.

-- Narrate the historical perspective of framing of Central Vigilence Commission. - Discuss the function of the Central Vigilence Commission - What significant measures are taken by the Central Vigilence Commission on any application for redressal? - Write a briefly the jurisdiction of Central Vigilence Commission.
+- Narrate the historical perspective of framing of Central Vigilence Commission. - Discuss the function of the Central Vigilence Commission. - What significant measures are taken by the Central Vigilence Commission on any application for redressal? - Write a briefly the jurisdiction of Central Vigilence Commission. - How the Chief Vigilence Officer appoints?

-- How the Chief Vigilence Officer appoints? - Discuss how the Central Vigilence Commission handles a compliant? - Write any three procedures taken by the Central Vigilence Commission to resolve any complian? - Explain the role of Central Vigilence Commission under Section 25 of CVC Act. - Write a note on IIM Integrity Index case.
+- Discuss how the Central Vigilence Commission handles a compliant? - Write any three procedures taken by the Central Vigilence Commission to resolve any complian?

+- Explain the role of Central Vigilence Commission under Section 25 of CVCAct. - Write a note on IIM Integrity Index case.

-- "Vigilance as a Management Function Leveraging Technology", by Balwinder Singh, Additional Secretary, CVC. - Report titled "ANALYSIS OF TOP 100 BANK FRAUDS BY CENTRAL VIGILANCE COMMISSION"; OCTOBER, 2018 COMPLAINT HANDLING POLICY of CVC (as Revised on 01.07.2019) - REPORT OF THE Committee on Prevention of Corruption (K. Santhanam Committee Report) under Ministry of Home Affairs (1963). - White Paper on Integrity Index Development Project, as Commissioned by CVC
+- "Vigilance as a Management Function-Leveraging Technology", by Balwinder Singh, Additional Secretary, CVC. - Report titled "ANALYSIS OF TOP 100 BANK FRAUDS BY CENTRAL VIGILANCE COMMISSION"; OCTOBER, 2018 COMPLAINT HANDLING POLICY of CVC (as Revised on 01.07.2019) - Report of the Committee on Prevention of Corruption (K. Santhanam Committee Report) under Ministry of Home Affairs (1963). - White Paper on Integrity Index Development Project, as Commissioned by CVC

-Unit - 4 D Central Bureau of Investigation (CBI)
+Unit-14 Central Bureau of Investigation (CBI)

-- 4.0 Objectives
+- 14.1 Learning Objectives

-- 4.1 Introduction
+- 14.2 Introduction

-- 4.2 Genesis
+- 14.3 Genesis

-- 4.3 Jurisdiction
+- 14.4 Jurisdiction

-- 4.4 Division of Central Bureau of Investigation
+- 14.5 Division of Central Bureau of Investigation

-- 4.5 Controversies around the appointment of Director of Central Bureau of Investigation
+- 14.6 Controversies around the appointment of Director of Central Bureau of Investigation

-- 4.6 Caged Parrot
+- 14.7 Caged Parrot

-- 4.7 Infighting in the Central Bureau of Investigation or CBI vs. CBI
+- 14.8 Infighting in the Central Bureau of Investigation or CBI vs. CBI

-- 4.8 Conclusion
+- 14.9 Conclusion

-- 4.9 Summary
+- 14.10 Summary

-- 4.10 Glossary
+- 14.11 Glossary

-- 4.11 Model Questions
+- 14.12 Model Questions

-- 4.12 References
+- 14.13 References